Things To Do In Gimmelwald Switzerland

 From Stechlberg, you can catch a bus that takes you to Lauterbrunnen or if you have a car, you can drive.
 From Lauterbrunnen, follow the steps for how to get from Lauterbrunnen to Grindelwald in my Grindelwald post.
 There are several options including driving and the beautiful train journey.

 Personally, if I am going to spend the money to take the cable car up, I am going to try to stay a few days and make the most of it!

 If heading to Gimmelwald, there are only a few lodging options, but the cheapest is the Mountain Hostel.
 For just the two of us, this has been a great option.
 The owners are extremely friendly and helpful and the crowd not rowdy and loud!
 This can book up fast as they have limited rooms, so plan accordingly.
-Your other options are limited with
+There are only a few other hotels to choose from: Your other options are limited with

-However, there is just something about the tranquility, peacefulness and allure that this area has.
+However, there is just something about the tranquility, peacefulness, and allure that this area has.
 We’ve hiked in many mountainous areas since, but nothing can compare.
-From hearing the clanging of cow bells in the distance (and nibbling on fresh Alp Cheese!) to the views that you can’t get anywhere else in the world,
+From hearing the clanging of cowbells in the distance (and nibbling on fresh Alp Cheese!) to the views that you can’t get anywhere else in the world,

 I agree with whoever said that “If Heaven isn’t all it’s cracked up to be, take me to Gimmelwald”

 - 18 Tips On How To Budget Travel Ireland Like A Pro - March 11, 2020

 - Bangkok Itinerary 5 Days: Making The Most Of Your Time in BKK - January 29, 2020

 - Krabi With Kids: Why Krabi Is the PERFECT Thailand Family Holiday Destination - January 22, 2020